SummaryRead the full fact sheet

 Epilepsy seizure triggers

-- Lack of sleep
+- lack of sleep

 Driving and epilepsy

-Epilepsy and recreation
+Epilepsy and sport

 Epilepsy and travel